aspose-pdf-cloud/Aspose.PDF-Products/pdf/go/links/replace/_index.md

 1. Update the link annotation in the PDF document.
 1. Download the updated PDF document.

+Note: when replacing links, we change their color to show the changed hyperlink.

 {{% /blocks/products/pf/agp/feature-section-col %}}

 {{% blocks/products/pf/agp/code-block title="This sample code shows replacing Links in PDF document using PDF Cloud Go SDK" offSpacer="" %}}